 Soaking in warm water is OK as well, and may help promote drainage, but there is no evidence that Epsom salts or antiseptics added to the water make any difference.

-This is what an abscess that is draining on its own looks like.
+Sometimes an abscess will start draining on its own. this is an example of what this might look like.
 If it drains through a tiny hole, which then seals up, it may not be enough to completely let this resolve.

 That is not something that I recommend.
 Having a cleft-lift at the same time as an abscess predisposes to having post operative problems with wound healing and recurrent infection.
 It is much better to have the abscess drained, and a cleft-lift a week or two later when the infection has resolved, and the abscess cavity had decreased in size.